-The Sierra High Route (SHR), a trek designed by Steve Roper to traverse the High Sierra, is near the top of my list of hikes to complete.
-Spanning the same distance as the John Muir Trail (JMT), the SHR stays high where the JMT dips low.
+Spanning the same distance as the John Muir Trail (JMT), the Sierra High Route (SHR) stays high where the JMT dips low.
 In fact, the High Route doesn’t dip below 9,000 feet at all!
 Most of the route traverses the trailless backcountry, and, thus, carries the risks and beauties associated with such remote areas.

 In 2018, I hiked several sections of the high route.
 While I intended to complete the entire trek, wildfires and smoke combined to create unsafe conditions on the northern (Headwaters and Canyon Country) sections.
 I returned in 2020 to hike these final two sections; use the links below to read the trip reports covering the entire Sierra High Route.